idris-lang/Idris2/docs/source/tutorial/windows.rst

     3. In the directory where you installed MSYS2, find the file ``mingw64.ini`` and add the line ``MSYS2_PATH_TYPE=inherit``.
        This adds the normal windows PATH to the shell in MSYS2.
-    4. Start MSYS2 (from the start menu search for mingw64 or click on mingw64.exe)
+    4. Start MSYS2 (click on mingw64.exe, as the icon in the start menu won't pick up the MSYS2_PATH_TYPE from the ini, it can be added to the system settings)
     5. Update the installation with the latest releases with ``pacman -Syu``
     5. Install the programs that the build needs with::